top of page

 • Underlying Fears and Insecurities: Deep-seated fears and insecurities often contribute to overgeneralization.
 Individuals who fear failure, rejection, or inadequacy are more prone to interpreting isolated negative events as reflective of their broader self-worth or abilities.

 Understanding the psychological mechanisms and common triggers of overgeneralization is the first step toward addressing this distortion.
+Negative experiences, especially when one event is seen as representative of all future outcomes, often lead to overgeneralization and to other future-focused distortions like fortune telling cognitive distortion.
 By recognizing these factors, managers, entrepreneurs, and corporate leaders can develop more balanced perspectives, fostering resilience and effective decision-making.

 How it Feels to You